nicholaswmin/dyno/README.md

 ## Overview

-`dyno` is a tool for testing if a some code will withstand a certain amount of traffic in production.
+`dyno` is a tool for testing if a piece of code can withstand a certain rate of production traffic

-Test parameters are set in a `main file`.
-The benchmarked code is added to a `task file`.
+Test parameters are set in a `main file` & the benchmarked code is added to a `task file`.

-The main file is then run which in turn repeatedly runs the task file in cycles; based on a configured
-`cycles per second` rate & for a configured `test duration`.
+The main file then repeatedly runs the task file in cycles; based on a configured `cycles per second` rate, for a configured `test duration`.

-A test is deemed succesful if the test duration elapses without creating a `cycle backlog`.
+A test is deemed succesful if the test duration elapses w/o creating a `cycle backlog`.

 ```js
 // sample task file